mattermost/docs/source/help/getting-started/managing-members.md

 When a user is removed from a team, if they currently have the team open they will be sent back to the team selection page.
 The team will no longer show up in their teams list.

 Removing a user from the team does not make the account Inactive.
 The user will still be able to sign in to the site, and join other teams.
-They will also be able to rejoin the team they were removed from if they receive another invite, or if the team is an ["Open"](http://docs.mattermost.com/help/settings/team-settings.html#allow-anyone-to-join-this-team) team.
+They will also be able to rejoin the team they were removed from if they receive another invite, or if the team is set to ["Allow any user with an account on this server to join this team"](http://docs.mattermost.com/help/settings/team-settings.html#allow-anyone-to-join-this-team) team.
 If the user does rejoin the team, they will no longer belong to the channels they were previously a part of.

 A System Administrator can also remove users from teams by going to **System Console > Teams**, and selecting a team to manage.
 From there, they can go to the **User** page for the team and select **Remove From Team** in the dropdown beside a user entry.